Yard maintenance sucks.

 Despite this, I have set a reminder in my phone so that I always remember to start my lawnmower at least once per week.
 This should keep things from sitting too long to where it starts building up gunk.

 At Least Try To Fix Things Before You Replace Them

 Normally when it comes to mechanical things, I’m quick to replace them if they’re relatively inexpensive.
 I almost did that with this lawnmower.

-I’m so frustrated with gasoline powered tools that I almost went out and bought an electric lawnmower so I’d never have this problem again.
+I’m so frustrated with gasoline-powered tools that I almost bought a battery-powered lawnmower so I never have this problem again.